yukamurata27/CSCI520-JelloCube/README.md

 # Jello Cube (OpenGL and C++)
-A Jello cube simulation of a mass-spring system as part of the USC CSCI 520 in February 2020.
+A Jello cube simulation of a mass-spring system as part of USC CSCI 520 in February 2020.

 ## Features